Alannjaf/pet-passport-system/README.md

 5. Save profile (creates new version)

 ### Pet Owner Workflow

 1. Scan QR code on pet's passport
 2. View pet profile with all information
 3. See vaccination status and medical history
 4. Download/share QR code

-## Internationalization
+## Language

-The system supports three languages:
+The system is available in English only.
-- English (en)
-- Arabic (ar) - RTL support
-- Kurdish Sorani (ckb) - RTL support

-Language can be switched using the language selector in the header.

 ## Version History

 Every edit to a pet profile creates a new version that includes:

 - Version number
 - Editor name and role
 - Timestamp